AndreansxTech/single-file-tictactoe/README.md

 ## Features

+- 📋 Everything in one single file !
 - 🎮 Classic Tic-tac-toe gameplay
 - 🌓 Light and Dark theme support
 - 🎯 Score tracking for both players